2024-25 Season

 Free of charge - all welcome

-Sunday 19th November 2023
+Sunday 10th November 2024

 Time 1:30pm Gibson Hall, Dollar FK14 7DU

 There's no better way to feel good than to sing!
-Music in Dollar has organised a day where you can do just that – with some expert tuition along the way.
+Music in Dollar has organised a day when you can do just that – with some expert tuition along the way.
 Singing doesn't require an instrument – it's you!
 Everyone can do it, so why not come along and have some fun.
 No music reading skills are needed.

 The format will be to learn a few songs (popular, folk, classical), with a vocal workshop led by expert tutor Brian McBride to help bring it all together.
 The theme this time is 'Musical Theatre'.
 At the end the 'choir' will perform the songs for anyone who wants to come along and listen.